 A Montessori bed is a really simply a mattress on the floor.
 The idea is to allow the child to access his floor bed and to explore his environment under his own guidance.

 Many Montesssori parents co-sleep or have a child sleep in a bassinet near their bed.
 Placing the child in a floor bed can happen at any point but typically parents begin the process around 2 months old.
 Make sure the child is safe and monitor the child often in those early months.
 Note that a Montessori toddler bed is no different from a floor bed for your baby.
 Simply a mattress on the floor.

 Making the Most of Montessori at Home: the Montessori Bedroom

 A carefully planned bedroom can do wonders to improve sleep patterns, but it will work even better when backed by a few practical guidelines.
 Montessori parenting experts recommend the following tips.

 - Avoid stimulating activities, television shows and games close to bedtime.

 - If you have a newborn, expose him or her to natural light patterns to help encourage the production of melatonin, which regulates the human sleep cycle.

 - Try a gentle, calming massage or a warm bath before bed.

 Related Read: How to Create the Perfect Montessori Bathroom

-A Montessori bedroom is a great way to integrate Montessori into your home.
+A bedroom is a great place to integrate Montessori into your home.
 The decor is beautiful and can be created easily and inexpensively.